routejs/docs/Routing.md

 ## Route parameters

-Routejs supports route parameters for dynamic routing.
+Routejs supports route parameters, route parameters are used for dynamic routing.

 In routejs we can define route parameters using `{}` syntax, we can put any name inside curly brackets and we can access them using `req.params` object.